envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 6 - Structure and Naming/68 - Cloze in a well-organized project struct.md

 ========== Answer ==========

-(Cloze) This organization makes it much easier to navigate through the project and find things at a glance, instead of dealing with a long list of files.
+(Cloze) Create small modules that encapsulate one responsibility, including their test.
+This structure makes it easier to navigate and find files quickly.

 ========== Id ==========
 68